pkaramon/math-cs-forum/README.md

 ## 📜 License

 The Math CS Forum is open source under the MIT license.
-We believe in the power of open collaboration.
-For more details, see the LICENSE file in our project repository.